lvwerra/deep-math/README.md

 ## Overview
+DeepMind's paper introduces a framework to evaluate the mathematical reasoning abilities of sequence-to-sequence models across a diverse range of mathematical problems.
+The paper introduces a synthetic dataset of problems in areas such as algebra, calculus, etc, and comes with two types of tests:

+* **Interpolation:** These are problems that resemble those seen during training and possess a similar degree of difficulty.
+* **Extrapolation:** These are problems designed to test generalisation along different axes by including more numbers, compositions, or larger samplers.
+Models are expected to perform worse on the extrapolation set than the interpolation one.

 We implement two baselines from the paper from scratch, namely the **simple LSTM** and the **attentional LSTM**.
 Due to limited resources we train on the `arithmetic-*` subset for at most 3 epochs.
 We observe that the results tend towards the published results and are therefore confident we could match the performance at 12 epochs (setting of published results).

-### Training
+## Training
 We built a custom Keras data generator to encode the input and output texts on demand during training to save memory.
 Additionally, we provide a set of `make` commands to download and pre-process the data into the needed form.

-We used Paperspace to experiment using `Gradient° Notebooks` and finally train the models for longer periods with `Gradient° Jobs`.
+We used Paperspace's `Gradient° Notebooks` to run early experiments, and `Gradient° Jobs` to automate the training of models for longer periods of time.

-Finally, we evaluate the training performance on the two provided validation sets `interpolation` and `extrapolation` provided with the official dataset.
-The reported metric is an exact match metric: 1 if every output characters match and 0 otherwise.
-This metric is implemented in TensorFlow such that it can be tracked passed to the keras model and is tracked during training.
+Finally, we evaluate the training performance on the two `interpolation` and `extrapolation` test sets provided with the synthetic dataset.
+The reported metric is an exact match metric: 1 if every output characters match and
+0 otherwise.
+This metric is implemented as a callback in TensorFlow such that it can be tracked by the Keras model during training.

 ### Simple LSTM
 The simple LSTM consists of a single LSTM cell that is fed with the input sequence and its outputs are used to predict